 Dry cough: When heartworms get to the lungs, your dog will experience some coughing, especially after exercising.

 Inactivity or drowsiness: Beware if you notice anything unusual in his behavior.
 This kind of infection makes your dog feel weaker and with a lower energy level.

 Loss of appetite or weight loss: This is always a sign of concern.
+Not only for heartworms but also for many other canine conditions.
 Pay attention to your dog’s eating behaviors.

 Agitated breathing: Once the lungs begin to retain fluid, it will be harder for your dog to receive oxygen, which will result in agitated rapid breathing.